Toyger

-In 2020, 469 toygers are registered on the Pawpeds Database.
+In 2020, 469 toygers are registered on the Pawpeds Database, and kittens were stated to cost up to $5,000.

 History

-The breed began development in the 1980s in the U.S. when Judy Sugden, a breeder looking to find the difference between the mackerel markings in tabbies, noticed distinctive markings in one of her cats.
+The breed began development in the 1980s in the U.S. when Judy Sugden, a breeder looking to clarify the mackerel markings in tabbies, noticed distinctive markings in one of her cats.
 These tiny spots occurring on the temples of the face (an area normally devoid of distinct pattern) proved genetically that the circular tiger face pattern could be possible in a domestic cat.
 After importing a tom from the streets of India with noticeable spotting breaking up the usual tabby lines on the top of the head, the quest to develop a toy-tiger began in earnest.
 About forty domestic cats from various countries were selected over several years as foundation stock, including Bengals, unpedigreed domestic short-haired cats with stripes, and at least one cat imported from India for its ear markings; each provided a specific desired trait or reinforcing ones already chosen (especially the striped appearance).

-Judy Sugden was the daughter of Jean Mill (maiden name Jean Sugden).
-Jean Mill succeeded in creating the Domestic Bengal cat.
+Judy Sugden was the daughter of Jean Mill (maiden name Jean Sugden), who succeeded in creating the Domestic Bengal cat.

-In 1993, TICA accepted the Toyger for Registration and in 2000 advanced them to new breed exhibition classes, finally granting them full recognition as a championship cat in February 2007.
+In 1993, TICA accepted the Toyger for Registration and in 2000 advanced them to new breed exhibition classes, granting them full recognition as a championship breed in February 2007.

+Carole Baskin, a conservationist and the owner of Big Cat Rescue, has referred to Toyger owners as "selfish" and said that creating new breeds in general is "strapping a nuclear warhead to the feral cat problem".

-In 2020, TICA recognized Toyger Club as a TICA chartered Club.
+In 2020, TICA recognized Toyger Club as a TICA chartered club.